Azure/Azure-AI-Content-Safety-Private-Preview/Annotation API Private Preview.md

     }
   ],

-  "exampleBlobUrl": "string",//optional, file should end with ".txt", 1MB at most in prviate preview, where each line is an example in json format.
+  "exampleBlobUrl": "string",//optional, The file should end with ".txt", the maximum file size is 1MB in private preview, where each line is an example in json format.
-  "preDefinedConcepts": [ //optional, common concepts that may be referred in below guidelines.
-Max concept count is 30.
-Pls refer to Example 2
+  "preDefinedConcepts": [ //optional, Common concepts that may be referred in the guideline.
+The max concept count is 30.
     {
       "concept": "string",
       "description": "string"
     }
   ],
-  "emphases": [//optional, to finally emphasize the key points to GPT-4 here, like the input format, the target output format, etc. Max emphasis count is 10.
+  "emphases": [//optional, to finally emphasize the key points to GPT-4 here, for example, the input format, the target output format, etc. The max emphasis count is 10.
     "string"
   ]
 }
 ```

-##### Format requirement for examples in BlobURL
+##### Format requirement for examples

-The examples that are provided for each label in BlobURL need to follow below format requirements:
+The examples that are provided for each label in the Blob URL need to follow below format requirements:

 ```
 {
-  "text": "The text of the example", //required, "label": 0, //required, the label that the example describes "reasoning": "The reason of the categorization" //optional }
+  "text": "The text of the example 1", //required, "label": 0, //required, the label that the example describes "reasoning": "The reason for the annotation" //optional }
+{
+  "text": "The text of the example 2", //required, "label": 2, //required, the label that the example describes "reasoning": "The reason for the annotation" //optional }
 ```